The John Smith Busker Organ

 If you would rather obtain a complete kit of parts to build a similar organ, click here

-John Smith's new 26-note organ
+About John Smith's new 26-note Universal organ

 Books about organ building